-Guernsey is proof that you don’t need theme parks to keep everyone entertained.
+Guernsey is proof that you don’t need theme parks to keep children entertained.
 It boasts some excellent indoor and outdoor play areas, family parks, and year-round activities.

 For starters, there is Saumarez Park, the largest public park on the island, which comes complete with a well-equipped children’s adventure playground and bouncy castle, as well as a duck pond, rose garden and tea room.
 Wildlife enthusiasts shouldn’t miss the adjacent Saumarez Nature Trail with its richly carpeted wildflower woods, banana trees, birdsong and butterflies.

-You can also step back in time with a visit to the Guernsey Folk Museum situated in the outbuildings of a stately home.
+You can also step back in time with a visit to the Guernsey Folk and Costume Museum situated at Saumarez Park.
 The children may see just how lucky they are nowadays when they visit the Victorian schoolrooms, playroom, wash house, dairy and plough room, which all depict life as it used to be on the island around 100 years ago.

 Another attraction which always proves popular with youngsters is the shipwreck museum at Fort Grey, known locally as the ‘Cup and Saucer’ because of its shape.
 It tells the story of the island’s numerous shipwrecks, displaying salvaged artefacts including cutlery, candlesticks and crockery from the SS Yorouba which broke apart on the rocks in 1888.
 The nearby sands provide the opportunity to go rock-pooling, paddling or beachcombing.

 Myths and legends